mongodb/django-mongodb-backend/docs/source/ref/models/search.rst

 .. class:: SearchScoreOption(definitions=None)

-Expression used to control or mutate the relevance score in an Atlas Search expression.
+Controls the relevance score in an Atlas Search expression.

-This expression can be passed to most Atlas Search operators through the ``score`` argument to customize how MongoDB calculates and applies scoring.
+It can be passed to most Atlas Search operators through the ``score`` argument to customize how MongoDB calculates and applies scoring.

 It directly maps to the :doc:`score option <atlas:atlas-search/scoring>` of the relevant Atlas Search operator.